ibm-watson-data-lab/advo-beta-review/WDP_Beta_Scenario.md

 IBM Watson Data Platform provides LocalCart with a single cloud platform for app deployment, data management, streaming analytics, machine learning, and more.
 Follow along as we create the deliverables that address LocalCart's needs by using Watson Data Platform.

+### Prerequisites

+Find overview and getting-started information in the Data Science Experience documentation: https://datascience.ibm.com/docs/content/getting-started/welcome-main.html.

+Learn about Jupyter notebooks, which are used throughout this scenario, in the Data Science Experience documentation: https://datascience.ibm.com/docs/content/analyze-data/notebooks-parent.html

 ### Aggregating and analyzing customer activity data